isabella232/datareviewer-bvm-js/README.md

   * Access the index.html page.

 ## Requirements
-  * ArcGIS DataReviewer for Server 10.3.1 or up.
+  * ArcGIS DataReviewer for Server 10.3.1 or later.
   * Experience with the ArcGIS API for JavaScript is helpful.

 #Resources